 - You are responsible for the material covered in class and need to be prepared until a note taker is recruited or if note taker is absent, by tape recording, asking another student to take notes, or conferring with instructor.
-(Duplicate note paper is available in DS).
+(Duplicate note paper is available in LSS).

 - It is recommended to arrange to pick up notes directly from the notetaker.
-If notes are dropped off in DS, you must pick up your notes on a weekly basis or arrange a pick up time.
+If notes are dropped off in LSS, you must pick up your notes on a weekly basis or arrange a pick up time.

 - Services may be suspended with last minute cancellations or several absences.
 You will need to meet with a Program Specialist to reinstate service.